Henry D. Cooke (admiral): World War II

 Cooke did not remained in retirement for long and was recalled to the active duty on the next day.
-He was assigned to the office of the Chief of Naval Operations under his Academy classmate, Admiral Harold R. Stark and later transferred to the Office of the Director of Convoy and Routing under his another classmate, Rear admiral Martin K. Metcalf.
-Cooke assumed duty as a Convoy commodore and his main responsibility was command and control of important sea convoys of military personnel and supplies vital to the maintenance of the Allied forces overseas.
+He was assigned to the office of the Chief of Naval Operations under his Academy classmate, Admiral Harold R. Stark and later transferred to the Office of the Director of Convoy and Routing under another classmate, Rear admiral Martin K. Metcalf.
+Cooke assumed duty as a convoy commodore and his main responsibility was command and control of important sea convoys of military personnel and supplies vital to the maintenance of the Allied forces overseas.

-He commanded transports of several hundred of Sherman Tanks, who later delivered to Alexandria, Egypt to reinforce Field Marshall Bernard L. Montgomery's army.
-He also transported supplies and personnel to Cape Town, South Africa and was also in the close contact with Merchant service and other Allied naval units and participated in the improvement of the convoy system.
-Cooke remained in that capacity for the rest of the War and was decorated with the Bronze Star Medal with Combat "V" for his wartime service.
+He commanded transports which carried several hundred Sherman tanks, which were delivered to Alexandria, Egypt to reinforce Field Marshall Bernard L. Montgomery's Eighth Army.
+His ships also transported supplies and personnel to Cape Town, South Africa, and was also in the close contact with the merchant service and other Allied naval units and participated in the improvement of the convoy system.
+Cooke remained in that capacity for the rest of the war and was decorated with the Bronze Star Medal with Combat "V" for his wartime service.